danosono/danosono/README.md

 Hi, I’m @danosono
-I’m interested in making known to all the gospel of Jesus Christ because He is amazing!
+Making the gospel of Jesus Christ known to all.